spetlr-org/spetlr/docs/transformations/README.md

 |Ibanez|  3|            JPM| Large|null|
 +------+---+---------------+------+----+
 ```
-See that the "size" and "year" columns is added to the dataframe consisting of the union of df1 and df2.
+See that the columns "brand", "id", "model", "size" (from df2) and "year" (from df1) are added to the dataframe consisting of the union of df1 and df2.